OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Model-Owasp-Pages.md

 The Group output is shown below:

-### Security Centric Approach
+### Security-Centric Approach

-The security centric approach tries to identify every possible threat to the system under investigation.
+The security-centric approach tries to identify every possible threat to the system under investigation.
 This approach is used mainly by a niche group within threat modeling where any threat or vulnerability will have a huge impact and thus is a large risk.
 Since we can not prioritize threats on risk we must identify and cover all of them.

-Examples of industries where the security centric approach are military, critical infrastructure, healthcare, utility sector, space exploration, ...
+Examples of industries where the security centric approach are military, critical infrastructure, healthcare, utility sector, space exploration, etc.

 Most of these industries have very strict regulatory safety requirements to meet.
 Even though these organisations need to protect privacy and comply to regulations like GDPR these are not the main focus.
 In healthcare for example patient safety is more important then patient confidentiality.

 This is shooting at a moving target, even for a fixed technology new threats are emerging and being developed.
 Continuous evaluation of the threat library will be needed.
-This makes the security centric approach one of the more expensive approaches.
+This makes the security-centric approach one of the more expensive approaches.

 #### 1. Scope & Objective

 In most approaches overscoping is a problem that needs to be addressed.
-In a security centric approach overscoping is preffered and underscoping needs to be avoided at all costs.
+In a security-centric approach overscoping is preffered and underscoping needs to be avoided at all costs.

-The objective of a security centric threat model is to document, analyse and mitigate every possible threat agaist the system.
+The objective of a security-centric threat model is to document, analyse and mitigate every possible threat agaist the system.

 #### 2. System Overview